Geometry-Induced Transport of Self-Aligning Chiral Bristlebots

 \section{Abstract}

-Active matter systems characterized by the interplay of chirality and self-alignment offer a rich landscape for the emergence of non-equilibrium collective behaviors and the development of autonomous materials.
-We present a versatile experimental platform for studying these dynamics using augmented commercial bristlebots, where custom-designed housings and elastic couplings induce a self-aligning torque and a stable chiral drift.
+Active matter systems characterized by the interplay of chirality and self-alignment offer a rich landscape for non-equilibrium collective behaviors and the development of autonomous materials.
+We present a versatile experimental platform for studying these dynamics using augmented commercial bristlebots, where custom-designed housings and elastic couplings induce a self-aligning torque and stable chiral drift.
 By mapping experimental trajectories to a Langevin-type model, we characterize the single-particle dynamics.
 In circular geometries, we show that the stability of edge currents is governed by the interaction between intrinsic particle chirality and handedness of the edge current.
-Furthermore, we demonstrate that transport can be geometrically rectified using a nautilus-shaped obstacle, which acts as a doubly chirality-sensitive ratchet.
-Finally, we explore the collective dynamics of rigidly linked assemblies, observing spontaneous mode-switching between translational and rotational states in triangular active solids.
-Our results provide a robust framework for the passive control of active gases and illustrate how geometric constraints can be used to program complex transport properties in synthetic active systems.
+Furthermore, we demonstrate that transport can be geometrically rectified using a nautilus-shaped obstacle acting as a doubly chirality-sensitive ratchet.
+Finally, we explore the collective dynamics of rigidly linked assemblies, observing spontaneous mode-switching between translational and rotational states in active solids.
+Our results provide a robust framework for experimental studies in active gases and illustrate how geometric constraints can be used to program complex transport properties in active systems.